mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="CapsuleNode.Pose" .any .bo} *Pose*
 : Set the current pose of the object

+{:id="CapsuleNode.PoseFromPropertyPosition" .text .wo} *PoseFromPropertyPosition* : Set the current pose of the object from property.
+Format is a comma-separated list of 3 coordinates: x, y, z such that 0, 0, 1 places the object at x of 0, y of 0 and z of 1

 {:id="CapsuleNode.PoseToJson" .any .ro .bo} *PoseToJson* : Get the current pose of the object